The Best Time to Go Whale Watching in Madeira: Season, Time and Chances

 What Time of Day Should You Go Dolphin and Whale Watching in Madeira?

 Tours in Madeira have two daily departures: morning (9am) and afternoon (2.30pm).
-Most tours last two to three hours.
+Most tours last 2–3 hours.

 The morning is the best time to go whale and dolphin watching in Madeira.
 Not only are the sea conditions calmer in the morning, but whales and dolphins usually appear closer to the surface.